vgsong/cord-daily-tools/README.md

 Daily automation tools used at work for Cordoba finance department and operations.

-Most of these scripts facilitates daily/weekly/monthly processes which can take considerable amount of preparation and manual steps due to its volume/frequency.
+Most of these scripts facilitates daily/weekly/monthly SOP processes. which can take considerable amount of prep time due to its volume/frequency.

 I started learning tkinter, and I am now moving to a PyQT library.